-If staff have personal phones or devices these are stored securely in stockrooms and will be switched off or on silent whilst during the teaching day.
+If staff have personal phones or devices, these are stored securely in stockrooms and will be switched to silent during the teaching day.

-Electronic devices should be password protected so that content cannot be accessed by unauthorised users.
+Electronic devices are password protected so that content cannot be accessed by unauthorised users.

 It is the responsibility of the staff member to ensure that there is no illegal or inappropriate content stored or used on their device when brought on to school grounds.